CityOfStanton/ParksAndRecreations/Rules/LeagueRules/AdultSoftball/README.md

 ### Team Rosters

-1. There's a maximum of 12 players per roster.

-2. Teams consist of 6 male and 4 female players.
+1. Teams consist of 6 male and 4 female players.
     1. At least 2 female players must be playing defensively at all times.
 The catcher must be a female.
-    1. If a female player must exit the game, the team must subtract 1 male player from the lineup replace that female with another female from the bench.
+    1. If a female player must exit the game, the team must replace that female with another female from the bench or subtract 1 male player from the lineup.
     1. A team may play with 8, but 2 female players must play at all times.
     1. A team may not consist of more than 12 players.